hybrid-futr/hybrid-futr/FRAMEWORKS/README.md

 - COMING SOON

 ## THOUGHT
-Tracking our thinking about the future.
+Our thinking about the future.

 [links]
 - [Hope and Fears for the Hybrid Future](https://www.mckinsey.com/featured-insights/coronavirus-leading-through-the-crisis/charting-the-path-to-the-next-normal/hopes-and-fears-for-the-hybrid-future)